-Set this attribute prior to running a command that requires input from the user.
+Set this property prior to running a command that requires input from the user.
 When the command requests input, the specified data is supplied to the command.
-Typically, commands of the form p4 cmd -i are invoked using the P4.save<spectype>() methods, which retrieve the value from p4.input internally; there is no need to set p4.input when using the P4.save<spectype>() shortcuts.
+Typically, commands of the form p4 cmd -i are invoked using the P4::save\<spectype>() methods, which retrieve the value from P4::input internally; there is no need to set P4::input when using the P4::save\<<spectype>() shortcuts.

-You may pass a string, a hash, or (for commands that take multiple inputs from the user) an array of strings or hashes.
+You may pass a string, an array, or (for commands that take multiple inputs from the user) an array of strings or arrays.
 If you pass an array, note that the first element of the array will be popped each time Helix server asks the user for input.